OPEN TODAY UNTIL 17:00

 THE EXHIBITION

-Throughout his career, Psychopedis has focused on a balanced relationship between the conceptual charge of his work and the high plastic quality of his painting.
-He has handled his memories and experience with great immediacy and freedom, devoting himself to the deep exploration and understanding of our world.
+Psychopedis handles his store of memories and experience with great immediacy and freedom.
+He has devoted himself to investigating our world.
 Expressionist gestures and abstract formulations are familiar elements in his artistic expression.
-His critical intent and reflective eye enable him to comment directly or indirectly on reality.
+His critical intent and reflective eye enable him to comment directly or indirectly on reality and its relation to the ancient past.

 IMAGES